contentful/slash-developers/docs/ruby/tutorials/getting-started-with-contentful-cma-and-ruby.md

 Once in your `Gemfile`, running `bundle install` will install the gem and all its dependencies.

+{: .note}
-*The gem is compatible with all major Ruby versions including jRuby 1.9.*
+The gem is compatible with all major Ruby versions including jRuby 1.9.

 ## Setting up your Contentful Management client

 Once you have your gem installed, you can start using it inside your application.

-For this example, we'll assume you have an account already created.
-You can fetch your management tokens from [our authentication docs][2]
+For this example, we'll assume you have already created an account.
+You can fetch your management token from [our authentication docs][2]

-Once with the management token, you can create the client:
+Once you have the management token, you can create the client:

 ~~~ ruby
 require 'contentful/management'